FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 Each player starts with an equal amount of chips for scoring.

 At the beginning of each round, all players must take out **8 chips** from their total chips in hand.
 This is the ***bet limit*** of each player per round, and a player may not lose more than 8 chips during one round *(The purpose is so that a player may not lose a huge amount, if not all their chips during one round like in Hachi-hachi)*.

+> For the purposes of these rules, when the number of chips between each player are compared in the middle of the game, then it refers to the **chips used during the round**, not the total chips each player has.
+{.is-warning}

 ## Dealing the Cards
 The dealer shuffles the deck, and any other player may cut.
 Then, the dealer places 3 cards **face-down** to the table, and then, starting with the player to their right and moving counter-clockwise (↺), the dealer deals 4 cards to each player in turn.
 They then places a further 3 cards **face-down** to the table, and an additional 4 cards to each player.